canonical/k8s-snap/docs/src/capi/howto/rollout-upgrades.md

       version: v1.30.3
 ```

-Save and exit the editor.
+Please safe your changes.

 ## Monitor the worker node upgrade

-Similar to the control-planes, you can monitor the upgrade with
+Just like with the control planes, monitor the upgrade using:

 ```
 kubectl get machinedeployment c1-worker-md
 ```

-## Verify the upgrade
+## Verify the Kubernetes upgrade

-Finally, verify that all nodes are running the new version and are healthy:
+Confirm that all nodes are healthy and run on the new Kubernetes version:

 ```
 kubectl --kubeconfig c1-kubeconfig.yaml get nodes -o wide
 ```

-and that no old machines are left behind:
+As a last step, ensure that no old machines are left behind:

 ```
 kubectl get machines -A